Vascular Screening at the UPMC Hamot Heart and Vascular Institute

 What to Expect During a Vascular Screening

-A vascular screening — also known as a cardiovascular profile — takes about one hour to perform and includes three main tests.
+A vascular screening — also known as a cardiovascular profile — takes about 30 minutes to perform and includes three main tests.

 - Ankle-brachial index (ABI) screening: Blood pressure readings in both arms and ankles and an ultrasound of the arteries in the ankle.